json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 There is some basic duplicate definition detection that serves two purposes:

 1. It avoids creating multiple declarations for the same type.
 For example, if `Foo` had `Bar1` and `Bar2` properties, only one `Bar` declaration would be generated.
-(Again, `$ref` isn't supported yet, so the subschema would need to be repeated for `Bar1` and `Bar2`.)
+Ideally this kind of duplication should be defined in the schema using a `$ref`.
 2. It prevents creating multiple types with the same name.
 For example, if there are two subschemas with the same name that define two different types, an exception would be thrown indicating the name re-use.

-Some basic string transformation occurs:
+For type and property naming, some basic string transformation occurs:

 | Original | Transformed |
 |:-|:-|